-Liquidity risk is managed daily through monitoring and measuring the Bank's liquidity position, and regular liquidity forecasting.
-Monitoring includes liquidity metrics such as maturity gap analysis and survival horizons.
-Even with the Bank's underlying policies and monitoring there is a risk of economic disruption beyond the Bank's control.
-In cases where the disruption is severe or prolonged the Bank could be required to take further contingency actions, which could include curtailing lending activity.
+Liquidity risk is managed through both daily monitoring and measurement of the Bank's liquidity position, and regular liquidity forecasting.
+Monitoring includes liquidity metrics such as maturity gap analysis and survival horizon.
+Even with the Bank's underlying policies and monitoring, there is a risk of economic disruption beyond the Bank's control.
+In cases where the disruption is severe or prolonged, the Bank could be required to take further contingency actions, which could include curtailing lending activity and selling of assets to generate cashflow.

-COVID-19 did not affect the Bank's cash or operating liquidity which has remained strong.
-However, the Bank continues to monitor the situation and will adjust its forecasts and planned business activities as necessary.
+COVID-19 did not materially affect the Bank's cash or operating liquidity, which has remained strong.
+However, the Bank continues to monitor the situation and will adjust its forecasts and planned business activities, as necessary.